Filed pursuant to Rule 424(b)(5)

 |Nasdaq Capital Market symbol||“COCP”|

-The number of shares common stock to be outstanding immediately after this offering is based on 35,150,058 shares of common stock outstanding as of January 29, 2020 and excludes, as of that date:
+The number of shares of common stock to be outstanding immediately after this offering is based on 52,140,699 shares of common stock outstanding as of August 25, 2020 and excludes, as of that date:

 An investment in our common stock involves a substantial risk of loss.
-You should carefully consider the risk factors set forth below, in our Annual Report on Form 10-K for the year ended December 31, 2018 and our Quarterly Report on Form 10-Q for the three months ended September 30, 2019, together with the other information included or incorporated by reference into this prospectus supplement and the accompanying prospectus, before you decide to invest in our common stock.
+You should carefully consider the risk factors set forth below, in our Annual Report on Form 10-K for the year ended December 31, 2019, as amended and supplemented by the Quarterly Report for the three months ended June 30, 2020, together with the other information included or incorporated by reference into this prospectus supplement and the accompanying prospectus, before you decide to invest in our common stock.
 The occurrence of any of these risks could harm our business.
 In that case, the trading price of our common stock could decline, and you may lose all or part of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our operations.
 You should also refer to the other information contained in this prospectus supplement and the accompanying prospectus or incorporated by reference herein or therein, including our financial statements and the notes to those statements and the information set forth under the heading “Cautionary Note Regarding Forward-Looking Statements.”

 Risks Relating to Our Business